 Imagine a typical day for your best-performing analyst.
 It’s 5:30 pm, and the clock seems to be speeding up while his energy is slowing down.
 He’s been in back-to-back meetings, and his inbox is full of unanswered emails – some critical, some low priority.
 HR is nagging him to file his expense report.

 He’d planned to close his laptop in time to have dinner with the family, but it looks like it’ll be another late night.

-With just an hour or two of help with the admin work, it’d be a different story.
+With just an hour or two of help with the admin work from an executive assistant, it’d be a different story.
 Your analyst could quickly respond to critical emails and be done for the day.
 That’s what premium fractional executive assistants do – help their clients be productive by proactively managing inboxes and calendars, filing expenses, and more.